Marpai Inc. (MRAI) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Marpai Inc. (MRAI) by analysts is $3.00, which is $2.11 above the current market price.
+The average price estimated by analysts for MRAI is $3.00, which is $1.13 above than the current price.
 The public float for MRAI is 10.23M, and at present, short sellers hold a 0.49% of that float.
-On April 13, 2023, the average trading volume of MRAI was 29.88K shares.
+The average trading volume of MRAI on April 17, 2023 was 229.49K shares.

 MRAI’s Market Performance

-During the last 5 trading sessions, MRAI fell by -2.70%, which changed the moving average for the period of 200-days by -10.22% in comparison to the 20-day moving average, which settled at $0.9138.
-In addition, Marpai Inc. saw 23.62% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MRAI rose by +117.44%, which changed the moving average for the period of 200-days by +78.10% in comparison to the 20-day moving average, which settled at $0.9950.
+In addition, Marpai Inc. saw 159.72% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading